PerformanceHorizonGroup/measurementkit-android/README.md

 	MeasurementService.trackingInstance().trackEvent(event);

+##### Testing

+MeasurementKit checks for affiliate activity on first launch.
+If there's no prior activity, it will be disabled for future launches.
+If you're testing an integration, you may wish to reset it so that it will check for affiliate activity on each launch.
+You can do this with the clearTracking method on MeasurementService.

+	MeasurementService.sharedInstance().clearTracking(this);
+    MeasurementService.sharedInstance().initialise(this.getApplicationContext(), this.getIntent(), "phg_advertiser_id", "phg_campaign_id")

 #### URL Scheme configuration

-In order to be opened via the appropriate intent, a app would commonly register a splash activity with an Intent filter as follows.
+In order to be opened via the appropriate intent, a app woulrd commonly register a splash activity with an Intent filter as follows.
 (This example uses a custom scheme)

     <intent-filter>
        <data android:scheme="exactview" android:host="open" />